ubiquitypress/operas-metrics-widget/README.md

 The _graphs_ object is slightly more complex than the _nav_counts_ array, though the Measure URIs and principles are exactly the same.

 In the example above, the first thing to note is that there are three direct children of the _graphs_ object: `time_graph`, `country_table`, and `world_map`.
 These are not arbritrary values, but instead tell the widget exactly what graphs should appear when the user clicks on (in this case) the Sessions button on the navigation menu; we want to see a time graph, a country table, and a world map.
-There are many more graph options available, and they can all be found in this table TODO.
+There are many more graph options available, and they can all be found in [this table](#supported-graphs).

 Within each object you will see the required fields of `width` and `uris`, as well as a `hideLabel` field present on the _world_map_ object - which is optional and does not need to be present.